stavkl/linguistics-for-nlp/_posts/2020-09-21-What-should-have-been-a-poster-at-ISCOL.md

 title: What should have been a poster at ISCOL
 ---

-## Getting the ###life out of Living: How adequate are word-pieces for modelling complex morphology?
+### Getting the ###life out of Living: How adequate are word-pieces for modelling complex morphology?
 ---
 tldr; not at all.

-{% include info.html text="So this post will review the paper I presented at SIGMORPHON this year (see link in the publications section), that should have been presented at ISCOL too but eventually didn't.
-Fortunately though, a blog post is more interactive, fun, and free-style than a paper, poster or an 8-min presentation and definitely my favorite medium." %}
+This post will review the paper I presented at SIGMORPHON this year (see link in the publications section), that should have been presented at ISCOL too but eventually didn't.
+Fortunately though, a blog post is more interactive, fun, and free-style than a paper, poster or an 8-min presentation and definitely my favorite medium.

 The task: Part-of-speech Tagging